dimagi/open-source/docs/process.rst

 Code Release Process
 ^^^^^^^^^^^^^^^^^^^^

-This document contains guidance on internal processes that can be relevant when submitting code, in particular to the `commcare-hq <https://github.com/dimagi/commcare-hq/>`_ repository.
+This document contains guidance on internal processes that are commonly part of code submission and review in our Open Source repositories.

 PR Template
 ^^^^^^^^^^^